 Yes, where those disruptions have a significant effect that has not been addressed in other ways.

-Examiners of dissertations that have been produced in the time period that COVID‑19 disrupted normal life in semester 1, 2020 may be provided with guidelines to account for this.
+Examiners of dissertations that have been produced in the time period that COVID‑19 disrupted normal life in 2021 may be provided with guidelines to account for this.

 In addition, the University has established a process for ‘special consideration for impaired performance’ due to the impact of COVID‑19 on study.
 This is available for full-year dissertations, research projects and reports, or creative research components and may include a notice for the examiner explaining the disruption to the student’s work due to COVID‑19, how this has been addressed, and requesting that this be taken into account when assessing the student’s work and assigning a mark.